-Pipe Trades Applied Mathematics UAT 220
+UAT 220 Pipe Trades Applied Mathematics

-Level I Prerequisites: Academic Reading and Writing Levels of 6 12 lecture, 0 lab, 0 clinical, 10.5 other, 22.5 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6 15 lecture, 5 lab, 0 clinical, 0 other, 20 total contact hours

-This course covers methods of teaching about pipe trades applied mathematics.
+In this course, students learn methods of teaching about pipe trades applied mathematics.
 Topics to be covered include: teaching styles and methods, creating exam questions and applying mathematics to the plumbing and pipefitting industry.
 There will be a refresher on some important math functions, such as offsets, metric systems and calculator usage.
 On the final day of class, students will be required to demonstrate a basic math lesson to the class.
 Limited to United Association program participants.